Ever heard of the phrase, “money doesn’t grow on trees?” I know I have …

 The following features make the jade plant unique…

 - Its miniature tree-like appearance makes it a charming indoor ornamental.

 - It’s very easy to propagate jade plants through stem and leaf cuttings.

 - It is a disease-free succulent.

-- It can thrive when both grown indoors or outdoors.
+- It can thrive when grown indoors or outdoors.

-This South African succulent does not need a lot of attention.
-It’s an easy grow plant, pretty forgiving if denied water once in a while and loves lots of sunlight.
+This South African succulent does not need much attention.
+It’s an easy-growing plant, pretty forgiving if denied water once in a while, and loves lots of sunlight.

 To end up with a healthy jade plant, observe the following…

-Jade plants flourish in direct sunlight as well as bright, indirect light.
-The recommended light dosage for the jade plant is a minimum of four hours.
+Jade plants flourish in direct sunlight and bright, indirect light.
+The recommended light dosage for them is a minimum of four hours.